top of page

 Each year, towards the end of winter, while the vines are still dormant, The hard work really begins.
 We usually set aside a whole day just to prune, untangle, and burn our muscadine vines.
 If the pruned vines aren't burned, they readily take root wherever they land, whether it's in the middle of the yard or in the compost pile.

-The first year of growth, after the vines have been trellised, you'll be pruning all the lateral growth down to two or three nodes or buds from the main vine.
-This will form the crown that will grow all the fruit for consecutive years.
+The first year of growth, after the vines have been trellised, several branches will have grown all along your main vine.
+In the winter we will be pruning these down to one for every four inches or so to start.
+We will also be cutting those offshoot branches back to about 3 buds away from the main vine typically this is about 2-3in.
+This will form the base of the crown that will grow all the fruit for consecutive years.
 Keep in mind how the vines will grow out of this crown each year.
 Crowns that naturally point outward and slightly down will be best to make future harvests easy.
-Try to space each crown far enough apart to allow plenty of room for the vines and fruit to develop, usually 6-8 inches.
-The fruit will develop from the spurs that grow from the crown.
+The following year, the vines or spurs will grow out from the crown that you are beginning to establish.
+Each year moving forward, you'll be pruning the newest growth back leaving two or three nodes of this years growth to add to the existing crown.
+As the crowns mature they will grow in size and you may need to thin out old crowns as they develop.
+Try to space each crown far enough apart to allow plenty of room for the vines and fruit to develop, usually 6-8 inches once established.
+Try to keep your crowns growing in an open habit this will make it easier for future growth to be added.
+If the crowns become to knobby or difficult to work you may have to cut it back significantly and start that one over.

 Comments